squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

 ==== Bearer Scheme ====

   . {i} the '''Bearer''' authentication scheme is '''proposed''' to be supported by [[Squid-3.4]] and newer.
-But not yet implemented.
+But not yet accepted into trunk.

 ## start bearerauth protocol
 Input line received from Squid: